datascisocial/datascisocial.github.io/content/en/docs/moderation.md

 ## Server-based moderation (blocklist)
-Blocklists are a way that a Mastodon instance can handle unwanted content on the instance level.
+Blocklists are a way that a Mastodon server can handle unwanted content on the server level.
 When a Mastodon domain is on our blocklist (see [*Moderated servers*](https://datasci.social/about)), this means that our admins have limited or completely suspended activity with the server at that domain.

 How we curate our blocklist:
-- Initial import from the trusted instance [mastodon.social](https://mastodon.social/about)
+- Initial import from the trusted server [mastodon.social](https://mastodon.social/about)
-- Adding or removing new instances as needed
+- Adding or removing new servers as needed

-Need to add can arise for example when many accounts from a specific instance are reported and if the inadequacy of that instance's local moderation is known.
+Need to add can arise for example when many accounts from a specific server are reported and if the [inadequacy of that server's local moderation](https://community.datasci.social/blog/2025-01-20/threads-suspended) is known.
 We try to be reasonable: It can be important to block fast, but [too indiscriminate blocking can also be harmful](https://blog.codeberg.org/how-blocklists-prevent-the-internet-to-be-decentralized-and-safe.html).
-If you have good reason we should add or remove an instance from our blocklist, please contact us at our admin email address and include clear context.
+If you have good reason we should add or remove an server from our blocklist, please contact us at our admin email address and include clear context.